-Remark: Adding the Docx4j support will add the Export to Excel menu under tools menu on the application to Excel be application to an Excel sheet.
+Remark: Adding the Docx4j support will add the Export to Excel menu under tools menu on the application's desktop.
+This presence of this feature will then allow to export contacts shown in the application to an Excel sheet.
 As shown in Listing ExportToExcelMenu, the ScoutXlsxSpreadsheetAdapter first creates an excel file based on the currently active page in the execAction method.
 Then the file is opened on the client using the shellOpen method.

-Figure 75.
-Configure the application name $\partial My$ Contacts $\delta$ in the title field of the Desktop $\tilde{b}$ properties.
+Figure 58.
+Configure the application name "My Contacts" in the title field of the Desktop's properties.

-After this initial project setup step we first define the application $\hat{\textbf{B}}$ name shown on the main dialog.
+After this initial project setup step we first define the application's name shown on the main dialog.
 For this, select the Desktop node under the orange client node in the Scout Explorer.
-This opens it is Scout Object Properties as shown in Figure 000.
-In the Title field enter the string OMy Contacts in and create a new translated text entry.
+This opens it's Scout Object Properties as shown in Figure 000.
+In the Title field enter the string "My Contacts" and create a new translated text entry.

-Listing 11.
+Listing 10.
 The execOpened method of desktop class of the "My Contacts" application.
-The application $\tilde{ls}$ organisation into a tree and a table form is defined here.
+The application's organisation into a tree and a table form is defined here.